jay-snee/terraformin/README.md

-# Simple app
+# How to Terraform.
-This is a simple web app that returns counter on how many times page has been seen.
+This is a flask app that returns a counter on how many times page has been loaded.
-The application is using redis to store the count.
+The application uses Redis to store the page count.

 It also has an endpoint protected by basic http auth that will provide you with a secret string.